zulinx86/zulinx86.com/notebook/misc/english.md

 ## Words & Phrases (English-to-English)
+- for what it's worth
+	- suggesting that what you are saying or referring to may not be very valuable or helpful, especially because you do not want to appear arrogant.
 - give someone a nudge to do
 	- to push someone gently to do something.
 - drop in